zzc-1998/MM-PCQA/README.md

 **We provide the weights trained on the WPC database here (WPC.pth [Onedrive](https://1drv.ms/f/s!AjaDoj_-yWggygWzjplEICwa2G9k?e=5x7b8i) [BaiduYunpan](https://pan.baidu.com/s/1SuDsQxSRGJ5jePjhTPatHQ?pwd=pcqa))**.

 Then you can get the visual scores of the point clouds.
-During our test, the total computation time per point colud is within 10 seconds.
+During our test, the total computation time per point cloud is within 10 seconds.

 # Citation ☕☕☕